-For the three months ended December 31, 2019, revenue and NOI increased by 6.7% and 7.1%, respectively, over the same prior year period, resulting in revenue and NOI increasing by 7.1% and 7.3% for the full year.
+103 of our stores are now classified as Existing Self Storage and for the three months ended March 31, 2020, revenue and NOI increased by 7.0% and 7.1%, respectively, over the same prior year period, for these stores.
 The revenue increase was driven by continued execution of our revenue management program and increased occupancy.
 While controlling costs through operational efficiencies continues to be a priority, we experienced increases in advertising, property taxes and wages.